andrewparkstech/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Homework Stretch Assignments
 ### Destroy your root account credentials, Set MFA, IAM role
 I used the root account only to enable billing alarms and setup my other user.
-I've enabled MFA as well
+I've enabled MFA on the root account and my second user account.
+I am using the second user account to do all the tasks.

 ### Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue
 This was the most interesting homework item for me personally.
 I had no idea how to do it but it sounded interesting and useful.
 I created an EventBridge rule that matches events from AWS Health for the EC2 service, with the target being a new SNS topic I created.
 I then subscribed to the SNS topic with my email.